whdhz218218/Volatility_Trading_Strategies/README.md

-# VolTradingStrategiesExs
-### This is a strategy sample I implemented.
 HighVol: A long straddle strategy for high volitility market, and do delta&gamma hedge at the same time.
 I long straddle at the first day, and every day, I first do gamma-hedging by trade options, then do delta-hedging by trade underlying SPY.

 LowVol: A short straddle strategy for low volitility market, and do delta&gamma hedge at the same time.
 I short straddle at the first day, and every day, I first do gamma-hedging by trade options, then do delta-hedging by trade underlying SPY.